The effective running Hubble constant in SNe Ia as a marker for the dark energy nature: Acknowledgements

 \section{Acknowledgements}

+G. Montani would like to thank Tiziano Schiavone for interesting discussions and suggestions on the implementation of particle creation to the evolutionary dark energy paradigm.
 Authors E. Fazzari and A. Melchiorri are supported by "Theoretical Astroparticle Physics" (TAsP), iniziativa specifica INFN.
+We acknowledge the use of the wgcosmo GitHub repository by W. Giarè for the Bayes factor computation.
 The work of E.F. and A.M. was partially supported by the research grant number 2022E2J4RK “PANTHEON: Perspectives in Astroparticle and Neutrino THEory with Old and New messengers” under the program PRIN 2022 funded by the Italian Ministero dell’Università e della Ricerca (MUR).
 E. F. acknowledges the IT Services at The University of Sheffield for providing High Performance Computing resources.
-M.G.D. acknowledges the support of the DoS. \\
+M.G.D. acknowledges the support of the DoS and by JSPS Grant-in-Aid for Scientific Research (KAKENHI) (A), Grant Number JP25H00675. \\